danieloran/danieloran.github.io/_posts/2025-02-08-ai-finds-its-voice.md

 Suddenly, it seems reasonable to suggest that voice AI will change how we interact with computers.

-Essentially sharing your screen with the AI — and being able to discuss what you see — would certainly make computers a lot easier to use.
-But more important, it would change what we use them for.
+Sharing your screen with the AI — and being able to discuss with it what you see in the casual way that you might talk with a friend — would certainly make computers a lot easier to use.
+But more important, it might change what we use them for.

-This new kind of conversational computer would help not only with doing, but with thinking, serving as a thought partner, sounding board, mentor, or even confidant, depending upon the situation.
+A conversational computer might not only help you do things — for example, figure out how to use a specific software feature — but also help you think, serving as a brainstorming partner, mentor, or even confidant, depending upon the situation.

-Creating collaborative AI experiences, though, hasn’t been the focus of most innovation so far.
-Instead, AI has been generally conceived of as an “agent” to which you can hand off tasks like drafting a letter, writing computer code, or even shopping online.
+So far, though, creating collaborative experiences hasn’t been the focus of most innovation in AI.
+Instead, the early role of AI has been to serve as an “agent” to which you can hand off tasks like drafting a letter, writing computer code, or shopping online.

 This might be called the delegation model of AI: it works *for* us, like an eager-to-please subordinate.
 You give instructions, then you can walk away — like the “batch mode” of old mainframe computers, which processed stacks of punch cards while you went for coffee.